 Contents of Each Meeting

 In addition, he encouraged us to look for bills or other documents specifically related to what we are asking and bring those to the attention of the staff.
-There’s no guarantees to the outcomes, but it would be bringing it to their attention.
+There are no guarantees to the outcomes, but it would be bringing it to their attention.

 The Takeaway of Fibromyalgia Advocacy Day